guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 - L6: Presentation layer, formats data to be sent across network.
 - L7: Application layer, closest to the user, interact directly with software application.

+### Over-the-air (OTA) updates
+- Used for phones & IoT devices, must have full battery or be connected to a power source.
+- Can push illegal updates/apps if original equipment manufacturers don't secure the device properly.
+- Protection: encrypt & authenticate OTA updates & use secure protocol for delivery of updates.

 ### PKI (Public Key Infrastructure)
 - User 1 encrypts with public key of user 2 -> user 2 decrypts with private key of user 2.